urbit/urbit.org-reloaded/content/faq.md

 The right way to think about Hoon is as the ‘C of Urbit’.
 It’s a bare bones language that gets you pretty close to Nock.
 Eventually, we’ll probably implement more expressive languages that compile to Urbit.
 But for now, satisfy your curiosity and [sign up for Hooniversity](https://hooniversity.org/), a community led Hoon educational organization.

-Another option is to treat [Urbit as an API](@/docs/arvo/eyre/using-eyre.md), which allows one to use common languages such as Python and Javascript to build userspace programs.
-For now this option is not as powerful as Hoon, but there is still a lot that a developer without the time or inclination to learn Hoon can do.

 ### What is the point of Nock? {#why-nock}

 The primary technical reason it is difficult for the individual to run a personal server is that modern computing architectures are not deterministic.
 What solves a problem for one person is not guaranteed to work on another person's computer, even if they are using identical hardware.
 [Nock](@/docs/glossary/nock.md) solves this problem.
 It provides a single computing foundation for the whole network, so that difficult issues that arise when running a server need only to be solved once and the solution is guaranteed to work for everyone on the network.